mwindholtz/ddd_ex_tickets/README.md

 - [X] As a Ticket Shopper, I want to see the number of tickets available.
 - [X] As a Ticket Shopper, I want to increment / decrement the number of tickets in my cart.
+- [_] As a Ticket Shopper, I want to see the number of tickets available after reserving one.
 - [_] As a Ticket Shopper, I want to see my ticket numbers.
-- [_] As a Ticket Shopper, I want to see the number of tickets available.

 To start your Phoenix server: